 Brackets can be found here.

-List of signed up players can be found here.
+List of players who had signed up can be found here

 Recently we had a discussion in our Discord server about allowing and disallowing some certain console-exclusive commands that were being used in various speedrunning techniques.
 The commands in question were:

 We held a community vote to decide which commands should be allowed and which ones should be banned, as well as introducing a command whitelist to handle the rule.
 Another subject that came up was splitting the scripted categories into Savewarp% and No savewarp%.
 30 out of 56 runners have voted, you can view the results here.

 From now on..

 - All submitted runs are required to follow the command whitelist.
 If your run uses a disallowed command it will get rejected, so make sure to update your binds and configs accordingly.
 If you are playing on a default config, you are good to go.
 Every setting available in the game’s menu is also allowed to be used.

 - The scripted category is split into two: one for runs with the Savewarping/Wrongwarping tricks and one for runs without them.
 Runs have been transferred to corresponding categories.